barbora-express/barbora-express.github.io/README.md

 1. If courier accepts offer status will change to `WAITING_FOR_COURIER`
 1. Courier will arrive to picking center.
 After successfully collecting orders status will change to `IN_TRANSIT` if for some reason he will not be able to collect package.
 Package status will change to `NEED_COURIER` (Example package is not ready to pickup)
 1. After successfully collecting all packages.
 Courier starts delivering. `STARTED` status indicates that courier is going to delivery location
-1. Upon arrival to delivery location courier will be able to complete order.
+1. After the order was given to the customer, courier have to complete the order in the app changing the status of the order to `COMPLETED`
 1. At any given point courier can fail order.
-(Car accident, Customer not found) Each case are handled by customer support individually
+(Car accident, Customer not found) Each case are handled by customer support individually.
+Courier has to go through a process in the app indicating why fail occurred and after the process is complete the status changes to `FAILED`.

 ### Order tracking